RCA's Amazing AR-88 Series of Receivers

 Also included in the rack was a Monitoring Unit.
 This device picked the signal up from between the 1st and 2nd IF amplifiers ("MONITOR" output on rear of chassis) of each AR-88F and routed it through its own IF section with detector-AVC , BFO and Audio Output.
 This allowed the operator to monitor the signals without disturbing the diversity set-up of the receivers.
 The three meters monitored the Diode Load current that was routed to the Tone Keyer.

 Before actual reception of signals in diversity, the DR-89 had to be "balanced."
-This required the operator to accurately tune in the desired station on all three receivers.
+This required the operator to accurately tune in the desired station (or a test signal) on all three receivers.
 Then, using the "DIVERSITY IF GAIN" control on each receiver, the operator would adjust the output of each receiver to be equal as measured on the Meters of the Monitoring Unit (although the meters are connected through the Tone Keyer.)
 This compensated for differences in individual receiver/antenna overall gain and then allowed of equal diversity action of the three combined receivers.

 At the bottom of the rack is the speaker panel which allowed monitoring of individual receivers or one selected receiver as the diversity audio output of all three receivers.
 Also, at the very bottom was a power supply to operate the Monitoring Unit and at the very top of the rack was a patch panel for various antenna inputs.